SillyTavern/SillyTavern-Docs/Usage/faq.md

 This is mostly only a problem for models like ChatGPT or Claude.
 The same strategies can be applied but in reverse.

-* decrease the `Response Length` slider
+* Decrease the value of the `Response Length` setting
-* give the character a phrase like 'short spoken', or 'doesn't talk much' line in their Description.
+* Give the character a phrase like 'short spoken', or 'doesn't talk much' line in their Description.
-* give the character a brief First Message to set the tone and expectation for the chat.
+* Give the character a brief First Message to set the tone and expectation for the chat.
-* make sure `Auto-Continue` is turned off.
+* Make sure `Auto-Continue` is turned off.

 ## How to make the AI stop writing the actions of my character, and driving the plot all on its own?